 - Zinc: oysters, nuts, red meat, dairy, poultry, beans, certain seafoods, fortified cereals.

-- Omega-3 Fatty Acids: wild salmon, sardines, walnuts, flaxseed oil.
+- Omega-3 Fatty Acids: wild salmon, sardines, walnuts, and flax or chia seeds.

 Eating a diet that is high in whole grains, fruits, vegetables and that is low in sugar and fat can reduce the incidence of many chronic diseases, and researchers are continuing to study whether these dietary modifications are also applicable to glaucoma.
 Visit our Disease Toolkit for more information about macular degeneration or glaucoma.